 Mélanie Blanchette: Service and dining at its best

 Mélanie Blanchette began her career in food service somewhat by accident.
 She was looking for a job as a student and got a job at Chez Ulysse et Pénélope in Sainte-Foy.
-There she did maintenance work – cleaning the bathrooms and the restaurant, dishwashing, etc. – before being taken under the wing of two waiters who showed her the ropes of service.
-Then she worked in an Irish pub, where “my first shift was on St. Patrick’s Day, can you believe it?!” (laughs).
-She then worked at L’Olive Noire restaurant where “seeing the vision of the 26 year old owner, experiencing his stress, his insecurities, it was very inspiring for me at the time.
+There she did maintenance work – cleaning, dishwashing, etc. – before being taken under the wing of two waiters who showed her the ropes.
+Then she worked in an Irish pub, where her first shift was on St. Patrick’s Day!
+Next, she worked at L’Olive Noire where “seeing the vision of the 26-year-old owner, experiencing his stress, his insecurities, it was very inspiring for me at the time.
 I had no idea that I would have a restaurant at that point, but from an entrepreneurial point of view it was very interesting.
 Later, she worked at the downtown Steak House at Gare du Palais where she learned her cuts of meat – “I was a vegetarian!
 We used to sell 42 ounces of beef, I don’t know if you know this, but that’s pretty big!” (laughs)